yugr/rust-slides/features/cons/arithmetic-checks/overflow-checks/README.md

 # Problems caused by defined overflow

-Note that overhead here is not the checks themselves but disabling of optimizations (e.g. vectorization).
+Note that overhead here is not the checks themselves but disabling of optimizations (e.g. vectorization due to potential wrapping).

 # Solutions

 - `unchecked_add` and friends
+- `Wrapping<T>` types in stdlib
 - `unchecked_math` pragma
 - asserts or compiler hints:
 ```